March Across the Belts: Occupation of Funen

+Peter Bredal takes his ships out of the ice at Nyborg, by Carl Neumann.

 When news of the successful Swedish landing spread across the island, the Danish resistance was broken.
 Smaller Danish units in various places around Funen surrendered, or the soldiers simply returned to their homes.
 A few Danish cavalrymen crossed the ice to Zealand, after stealing property from farmers or looting the Danish crown's stashes of collected tax funds.
 On the evening of 30 January, Major Sylcke and 150 Swedish cavalrymen from Wittenberg's cavalry regiment rode into Odense.
 The city was unfortified and guarded by a small Danish cavalry force under the command of Colonel Steen Bille, which was disarmed after a short battle.
-Gyldenløve was also in Odense and was captured along with Danish officials Iver Vind, Jörgen Brahe, Gunde Rosenkrantz and Henrik Rantzau.
+Gyldenløve was also in Odense and was captured along with Danish officials Iver Vind, Jørgen Brahe, Gunde Rosenkrantz and Henrik Rantzau.
 On 31 January, Swedish troops captured Nyborg without a fight, along with official Otte Krag and several senior Danish officers.
 Large parts of the Danish government fell into Swedish captivity.
 The officers were sent to prison camps in Frederiksodde, while some higher-ranking Danes were allowed to keep their swords and move freely around Funen.

 After reaching Funen, another Swedish unit under Colonel Rutger von Ascheberg moved north and entered Middelfart.
 At Hindsgavl's Castle, 2 km north of Middelfart, 450 German mercenaries in Danish service under Major General Hindricksson surrendered.
 The mercenaries chose to transfer into Swedish service, while the Swedes captured 60 cannons and a significant amount of ammunition and provisions.
 Farther south, Assens was captured and plundered by a Swedish infantry unit.
 Dahlbergh was dispatched south with a company of the Östergötland Cavalry Regiment under Rittmeister Claes Niethoff.
 They spent the night in Faaborg and reached Svendborg, which Berendes and his two Finnish regiments had taken on 31 January.
 Berendes had previously surprised four Danish cavalry companies arriving from Langeland in Funen's defense.
 The Danes retreated after a brief battle.

 On the evening of 31 January, Wrangel's cavalry unit reached Nyborg after completing a rapid 50 km march across Funen.
 Despite Nyborg being strongly fortified, the Danish garrison surrendered offering no resistance.
 Only four frozen Danish ships and their crew, under the command of Vice Admiral Peter Bredal, remained untouched.
 Wrangel sent Major Christer Lillieberg to Bredal to persuade him to surrender, but he chose to fight.
 Swedish troops lined their cannons along the shore, and the Swedes and the Danish ships bombarded each other for several days.
 On 2 February the Danish sailors managed to saw open a gap in the ice, pull the ships out of range of the Swedish cannons, and sail back to Copenhagen, ending the hostilities on Funen.